Kamal Haasan

-Haasan received the CNN-IBN Indian of the Year Special Award, from the Prime Minister of India, Manmohan Singh, for completing 50 years in cinema in 2009.
-He was named as one of the 50 most powerful Indians by India Today in 2017.
-He was conferred two Honorary Doctorates, one by Sathyabama University in 2005, one by Centurion University in 2019.
-He received the first A. T. Kovoor National Award for the Secular Artist in 2005, in acknowledgment of his humanist and philanthropic activities.
-He was the first Tamil actor to convert his fan clubs into welfare associations, and has been consistently involved in many social services, including donating food and medicines to the needy, helping with children's education, and promoting blood and organ donation.
+Haasan was the first Tamil actor to convert his fan clubs into welfare associations.
 He was appointed an ambassador by the United Nations in 2007, for its joint campaign with the Tamil Nadu State AIDS Control Society to protect the rights of people living with HIV.
-On 21 February 2018, Haasan formally launched a political party, Makkal Needhi Maiam (lit.
+On 21 February 2018, he launched a political party, Makkal Needhi Maiam (lit.
 People's Justice Centre).
+On 25 July 2025, he took oath as a member of Rajya Sabha (Council of States), the upper house of the Parliament of India.

 Early life and family

-Kamal Haasan was born on 7 November 1954, in a Tamil brahmin Iyengar family, to D. Srinivasan, who was a lawyer and freedom fighter, and Rajalakshmi, who was a housewife.
-His native place is Paramakudi.
-He was initially named after the Parthasaraty deity at the Pallava-era temple in Chennai.
-His father later changed the name to Kamal Haasan.
-The reason is that his father had a Muslim friend whose surname was Hassan, who died in the freedom struggle.
-In memory of his friend, his father named him Kamal Haasan.His brothers, Charuhasan (born 1931) and Chandrahasan (1937–2017), have also been actors.
-Haasan's sister, Nalini (born 1946), is a classical dancer.
+Kamal Haasan was born on 7 November 1954 in Paramakudi into a Tamil Brahmin Iyengar family, to D. Srinivasan Iyengar, who was a lawyer and freedom fighter, and Rajalakshmi, who was a housewife.
+He was initially named after Parthasarathy, the presiding deity at the Parthasarathy Temple, Chennai.
+His father later changed the name to Kamal Haasan, Kamal meaning lotus and Hassan deriving hasya, the Sanskrit word for laughter.
+His brothers, Charuhasan (born 1931) and Chandrahasan (1936–2017), have also been actors.
+Haasan's sister, Nalini Haassan (born 1946), is a classical dancer.
 He received his primary education in Paramakudi before moving to Madras (now Chennai) as his brothers pursued their higher education.
 Haasan continued his education in Santhome, Madras, and was attracted towards film and fine arts as encouraged by his father.